elementary/switchboard-plug-network/README.md

 Run `cmake` to configure the build environment and then `make` to build

     cmake -DCMAKE_INSTALL_PREFIX=/usr ..
     make

+If you are building on something other than elementary OS or a non Ubuntu based distribution, use the following instead to disable the systemwide proxy code which depends on `ubuntu-system-service`:

+    cmake -DCMAKE_INSTALL_PREFIX=/usr -DUBUNTU_BASED_DISTRO=OFF ..
+    make

 To install, use `make install`, then execute with `switchboard`